yiru-xiong/ProjectGallery/NLP Q&A Generation Engine/README.md

 ## 📝 NLP Question and Answering Generation Engine

 This repository features code snippets and highlights related to **NLP Question Generation** and **Answering**.
-These snippets illustrate essential components and techniques for developing systems that generate and respond to binary questions using natural language processing (NLP).
+These snippets illustrate essential components and techniques for developing an intelligent QnA bot that generates and responds to binary questions using natural language processing (NLP).

 **Collaborative Project Contributions:**